MAteRialMOdelingToolbox/Marmot/README.md

 ```
 ## Documentation

-The documentation can be found under: https://marmot.github.io/marmot/.
+The documentation can be found under https://marmot.github.io/marmot/.

 ## License